BoQsc/How-to-Make-a-bot-using-Revolt.js/README.md

 7. Start your bot with `node --experimental-specifier-resolution=node yourbotfilename.js`

-8. Invite the bot into your server using Copy Invite Link button.
+8. Invite the bot into your server using Copy Invite Link button from **My Bots** Tab.
 ![image](https://user-images.githubusercontent.com/21064622/204128158-c254b43d-bab6-47a1-b4c8-11918e50813c.png)

 ---

-8. Edit the bot in the My Bots: Change profile picture and Description.
+8. Edit the bot in the **My Bots**: Change profile picture and Description.
 ![image](https://user-images.githubusercontent.com/21064622/204127696-9b59e728-abce-4794-a192-541ef21b79f8.png)